tomjoht/tomjoht.github.io/_restapicourse/docapis_flickr_example.md

 * To get each item in the object, jQuery's [each method](http://api.jquery.com/jquery.each/) loops through an object's properties.
 Note that jQuery `each` method is commonly used for looping through results to get values.
 Here's how it works.
 For the first argument (`data.photos.photo`), you identify the object that you want to access.
 * For the `function( i, gp )` arguments, you list an index and value.
 You can use any names you want here. `gp` becomes a variable that refers to the `data.photos.photo` object you're looping through. `i` refers to the starting point through the object.
 (You don't actually need to refer to `i` beyond the mention here unless you want to begin the loop at a certain point.)
 * To access the properties in the JSON object, we use `gp.farm` instead of `data.photos.photo[0].farm`, because `gp` is an object reference to `data.photos.photo`.
-* After the `each` function iterates through the response, I added some variables make it easier to work with these components (using `serverId` instead of `gp.server`, etc.).
-And a `console.log` message checks to ensure we're getting values for each of the elements we need:
+* After the `each` function iterates through the response, I added some variables to make it easier to work with these components (using `serverId` instead of `gp.server`, etc.).
+And a `console.log` message checks to ensure we're getting values for each of the elements we need.
 * This comment shows where we need to plug in each of the variables:
 ```html
 //  https://farm{farm-id}.staticflickr.com/{server-id}/{id}_{secret}.jpg